thiagovmdon/EStreams/README.md

 ## Description

-_EStreams_ is an extensive database and catalogue of hydro-climatic and landscape descriptors for +15,000 catchments in Europe.
+_EStreams_ is an extensive database and catalogue of hydro-climatic and landscape descriptors for +17,000 catchments in Europe.
 The data covers more than 100 years of open-source catchment aggregated landscape attributes (terrain, soils, lithology, hydrology, vegetation and land cover), climatic forcing time-series, streamflow gauges indices and signatures and a catalogue with detailed information European streamflow time-series and where to find them.
 EStreams offers both an extensive and extensible data collection together with codes for performing the whole data retrieval and processing.
 Our vision is to provide a further step towards the integration of hydro-climatic and landscape datasets for Europe and to speed up the data collection process by providing to users a ready-to-use database for large-scale hydrological analysis or model simulations.

-The EStreams dataset can be found [here](https://doi.org/10.5281/zenodo.10733142), and is currently described by the [preprint](https://doi.org/10.31223/X5M39F).
-Both are currently under revision.
+The EStreams dataset can be found [here](https://doi.org/10.5281/zenodo.10733142), and is currently described by the [preprint](https://doi.org/10.31223/X5M39F) (accepted for publication at Nature Scientific Data).

 ## About this repository